US cyclist Fields moved from ICU after horrific BMX crash

 TOKYO (AP) — BMX rider Connor Fields has been transferred from the intensive care unit at a Tokyo hospital to a high-level care wing.

-He was involved in a horrific crash Saturday during the semifinals of the BMX race left him laying motionless on the asphalt.
+He was involved in a horrific crash Saturday during the semifinals of the BMX race left him lying motionless on the asphalt.

 The 28-year-old from Las Vegas sustained a brain hemorrhage in the crash.
 He also had a collapsed lung and broken bones.